cultuurnet/apidocs/projects/uitdatabank/docs/search-api/facets.md

 # Facets

+Facets allow you to summarize your search results in relation to one or more filters (e.g. regions).
+Each facet has a
+-   name (e.g. `Gent`)
+-   a count (e.g. `826`)
+-   an identifier, if applicable (e.g. `nis-44021`)

+Typically, facets are used in event calendars to allow the visitor of the agenda to browse and filter the event content efficiently and in a targeted manner.

 It is possible to get facet counts for specific filters using the `facets` URL parameter.

 Supported values are: